RevenueCat/docs/docs/platform-resources/server-notifications/amazon-server-notifications.md

 ![Endpoint verification status in Amazon Appstore Console](/images/amazon/amazon_s2s_appstore_verified.png "Endpoint verification status in Amazon Appstore Console")

-7. In the RevenueCat dashboard, you should see a **Received at** timestamp for the endpoint too.
+7. In the RevenueCat dashboard, you should see a **Last received at** timestamp for the endpoint too.

 ![Last received timestamp in RevenueCat dashboard](/images/amazon/amazon_s2s_last_received_at.png "Last received timestamp in RevenueCat dashboard")